Lethal injection: Single drug

 Terminally ill patients in Oregon who have requested physician-assisted suicide have received lethal doses of barbiturates.
-The protocol has been highly effective in producing a painless death, but the time required to cause death can be prolonged.
+The protocol has been highly effective in producing a so-called painless death, but the time required to cause death can be prolonged.
 Some patients have taken days to die, and a few patients have actually survived the process and have regained consciousness up to three days after taking the lethal dose.
-In a California legal proceeding addressing the issue of the lethal-injection cocktail being "cruel and unusual," state authorities said that the time to death following a single injection of a barbiturate could be as much as 45 minutes.
+In a California legal proceeding addressing the issue of the lethal-injection cocktail being "cruel and unusual", state authorities said that the time to death following a single injection of a barbiturate could be as much as 45 minutes.

 Barbiturate overdoses typically cause death by depression of the respiratory center, but the effect is variable.
 Some patients may have complete cessation of respiratory drive, whereas others may only have depression of respiratory function.
 In addition, cardiac activity can last for a long time after cessation of respiration.
 Since death is pronounced after asystole and given that the expectation is for a rapid death in lethal injection, multiple drugs are required, specifically potassium chloride to stop the heart.
-In fact, in the case of Clarence Ray Allen, a second dose of potassium chloride was required to attain asystole.
+In fact, in the case of Clarence Ray Allen, a second dose of potassium chloride was required to attain.

-Stockpiling of drugs
+Stockpiling and sourcing of drugs

 A 2017 study found that four U.S. states that allow capital punishment are stockpiling lethal-injection drugs that are in short supply and may be needed for life-saving medical procedures elsewhere.

+This stockpiling of lethal-injection drugs also extends to the federal level, with the source of such drugs being put into question.
+At least one alleged supplier, Absolute Standards, is neither registered with the FDA, nor registered as a controlled substances manufacturer with the DEA, and has seen investigations over its alleged involvement.